Dental Health Concerns and Tips for Teens

 Children are often graced with the presence of wisdom

-in their later teen years.
+teeth in their later teen years.
 With age comes wisdom, and an

 extra set of molars.